Tag Archive for: Tips and Techniques

 Trout Opener

 With the Michigan Trout Opener quickly approaching, are you ready and prepped for Trout Opener?
-It seems like a simple question, but there is a series of steps you can follow to make sure you have covered most of your basic needs for success.
-My hope here is to outline some routine things I try to do while prepping for Trout Opener and the upcoming season.
-Spending a few short hours inspecting my gear aids in its performance and ultimately contributes to my overall success, especially on the Upper Manistee.
-The goal here is to eliminate the obvious shortfalls that will hinder our outcomes.
+It seems like a simple question, but there is a series of steps you can follow.
+My hope here is to outline some routine things I do while prepping for Trout Opener.
+Spending a few short hours inspecting my gear contributes to my overall success, especially on the Upper Manistee.
+The goal here is to eliminate the obvious shortfalls that will hinder positive outcomes.

 Fly Box Organization

-Most of us spend our winter tying flies and trying to bulk up our fly inventories so we don’t have to spend as much time tying during our fishing seasons.
+Most of us spend our winter tying flies to bulk up our fly inventories.
 This is a great way to pass the idle winter months and it gives us something constructive to do.
-One important step you can take prepping for Trout Opener and the upcoming season is to organize your fly boxes on a per “hatch” basis.
+One important step you can take while prepping for Trout Opener is to organize your fly boxes by “hatch”.

-I will typically organize my fly boxes around a single “hatch”.
-For example, I will have one box that is completely focused on the Hendrickson hatch and another box for Sulphurs, and so on and so forth.
-In each of these “hatch” boxes I will have a sample of nymphs, emergers, duns, and spinners in all the appropriate sizes and colors to match all the stages of each hatch.
-Having all of your fly choices laid out in front of you is a good way to determine if your fly selection has any shortfalls.
+I typically organize my fly boxes around a single “hatch”.
+For example, I have one box entirely focused on the Hendrickson hatch.
+Another box for Sulphurs, and so on and so forth.
+In each of these “hatch” boxes I will have an assortment of nymphs, emergers, duns, and spinners.
+I always try to have the appropriate size and color to match each hatch stage.
+Having all of my fly choices laid out in front of me is a good way to determine if my fly selection has any shortfalls.

-Another recommendation would be to carry a second box filled with basic “attractor” patterns.
-This box should contain an assortment of your favourite old stand-byes such as the Adams, Robert’s Yellow Drakes, Borcher’s Drakes, Stimulators, and Elk Hair Caddis.
-Organizing my fly boxes in this manner allows me to carry less as the season progresses from one hatch to the next.
-When we begin to transition from one hatch to another, just replace the previous “hatch” box from your vest or boat bag with the next series.
+Another recommendation is to carry a second box containing basic “attractor” patterns.
+This box should have an assortment of your favourite old stand-byes.
+I like the classics such as the Adams, Robert’s Yellow Drake, Borcher’s Drake, Stimulators, and Elk Hair Caddis.
+Organizing my fly boxes in this manner allows me to make better choices in the heat of the moment.
+While transitioning from one hatch to another just replace the previous “hatch” box from your vest or boat bag with the next series of flies.

 Prepping for Trout Opener